viviwammbachi/gis-portfolio/README.md

-# Vivian Mbachi – GIS Portfolio
+## Project: Healthcare Accessibility Analysis in Kenya

 I am a GIS Analyst based in Nairobi, Kenya, with experience in spatial analysis, mapping, and geospatial data visualization using ArcMap.

 This portfolio highlights my project on healthcare accessibility analysis, demonstrating my ability to apply GIS techniques to real-world problems.

-## Project: Healthcare Accessibility Analysis in Kenya

 This project analyzes healthcare accessibility across Kenya using spatial analysis techniques.